luqas11/battery-debugger/backend/README.md

 To start the Node app as a background process (useful to free the terminal on the remote server), use:
 `npm run pm2-start`

-To stop the Node app being a background process, use:
-`pm2 stop 0`

 To connect to a remote server over ssh, use:
 `ssh username@hostname`